Updated on January 4th, 2025 Posted In: Garden Trends & Design

 Tree fern, Canna ‘Durban’ and other foliage plants in Philip’s garden.

 ‘It’s all about the foliage for me,’ says Philip.
-He is Head Gardener at Walmer Castle, where he’s creating a jungle themed garden in the moat.
+He is Head Gardener at Walmer Castle, where he’s creating a jungle theme in the moat.
 And as Chairman of the Kent division of Plant Heritage, he is passionate about unusual plants.
-His small garden (around 35ftx15ft) is bursting with fascinating leaves, and follows a jungle theme.
+His small backyard (around 35ftx15ft) is bursting with fascinating leaves, and follows a jungle theme.

 Philip is also the author of The Jungle Garden, a book which ‘takes the houseplant look outside’.
 You can read more about his principles of how to create a jungle garden here.